People centred, intelligence driven

-As global leaders in robotics and autonomous systems, Heriot-Watt University and the University of Edinburgh are delivering Data-Driven Innovation as part of the Edinburgh and South East Scotland City Region Deal.
+As global leaders in robotics and autonomous systems, Heriot-Watt University and the University of Edinburgh are partners in this national, and international, hub.

-Opening on our Edinburgh Campus in 2022, the purpose-built centre will have unrivalled facilities, adding to our laboratories in Ocean Systems, Human Robotic Interaction and Assisted Living, to explore collaborative interaction between humans, robots and their environments.
+Opening on Heriot-Watt's Edinburgh Campus in 2022, the purpose-built building will have unrivalled facilities, adding to existing laboratories in ocean systems, human robotic interaction and assisted living.

 How do we do this?

-With a strong focus on entrepreneurship and job creation, the National Robotarium will offer an ecosystem for industry collaboration where humans and robots work in partnership.
+With a strong focus on entrepreneurship, job creation and building digital skills in the workforce, it will offer a data-driven ecosystem for industry collaboration where humans and robots work in partnership.

 The National Robotarium

-Unrivalled facilities and world-leading expertise in robotics, artifical intelligence and autonomous systems.
+Unrivalled facilities and world-leading expertise in robotics, artificial intelligence and autonomous systems.

 Robotics - Interviews